ndoum/CSE110/README.md

 ### How to run
 Launch the app and log in using a registered UCSD email account and password.

+### Software Desgin (MVC)
+In this poject, we followed the Model View Controller design pattern to enforce modular code that is maintainable and readable.
+For each activity in our app, the acitivity itself represents the view and we defined a controller for each activity to handle the logic and serves as the communicator between each activity and the database model.
+By follwing this pattern of putting all the logic of an app page in a controller, we can separate the user interface implementation and the logic.
+If all the logic code is in the controller, then we can easily test the controller.

 ### Known bugs
 - User can only change their picture ("choose image") once per visit to the settings page.
 Subsequent attempts to change their picture will not update the image displayed.